Description

 - Responders: >85% achieved ≥5% weight loss, >60% achieved ≥15% weight loss

-- Metabolic Benefits: Comprehensive improvements in all cardiometabolic parameters
+- Body Benefits: Full gains in all cardiometabolic parameters

 - Safety: Acceptable tolerability profile despite higher dose

-This 20.1% weight loss represents one of the highest efficacy rates achieved by any approved weight loss medication, positioning Mazdutide competitively with the most advanced therapies.
+This 20.1% weight loss represents one of the highest effect rates achieved by any approved weight loss medication, positioning Mazdutide competitively with the most advanced therapies.

 DREAMS-1 Trial: Type 2 Diabetes Study

-DREAMS-1 evaluated Mazdutide in treatment-naive type 2 diabetes patients.
+DREAMS-1 assessed Mazdutide in treatment-naive type 2 diabetes patients.

 Study Design: